Recruitment and Admissions

 Additional requirements for all concurrent students

 A concurrently enrolled student may enroll in a combined number of high school and college courses not to exceed a full-time college workload of 19 semester credit-hours per semester.
 A student may enroll in a maximum of nine semester-credit-hours during a summer semester.
+Non-academic high school units are excluded from the workload calculation.

 Concurrently enrolled high school students enrolled in college courses may continue enrollment in subsequent semesters if they achieve a college grade point average of 2.0 or above on a 4.0 scale.